+2

 Full record-keeping

 Any charitable contribution by a Group company must be fully recorded by the Legal Department and, if required, placed on public record either by the Group company or the recipient.
 Group companies must ensure that such reporting through the Legal Department for public disclosure purposes accords with what they report to the Finance and Accounting Department for financial and statutory reporting purposes.

-- Your supervisor or manager - The Legal Department (legal@ferroglobe.com)

-Money Laundering

-Ferroglobe does not tolerate any involvement in money laundering, which involves possessing, or dealing with, the proceeds of crime.
+F. MONEY LAUNDERING Ferroglobe does not tolerate any involvement in money laundering, which involves possessing, or dealing with, the proceeds of crime.
 This includes concealing the identity of illegally obtained money so it appears to have come from a lawful source.

-No involvement in dealing with the proceeds of crime

-In most jurisdictions it is a crime for any person or company to engage in transactions involving assets which they know or suspect are derived from crime.
-Ferroglobe personnel must be alert to situations which ought to raise suspicions, including:

-- payments in any currency different from that specified in invoices - substantial payments in cash or cash equivalents - payments from multiple sources to satisfy a single invoice - payments to or from an account that is not the normal business relationship account - · requests for overpayments - payments made by, or requests to supply our products to, a non-contracting party - requests to deliver our products to an unusual location or to adopt an unusual shipping route
+1 No involvement in dealing with the proceeds of crime In most jurisdictions it is a crime for any person or company to engage in transactions involving assets which they know or suspect are derived from crime.
+Ferroglobe team members must be alert to situations which ought to raise suspicions, including: payments in any currency different from that specified in invoices substantial payments in cash or cash equivalents payments from multiple sources to satisfy a single invoice payments to or from an account that is not the normal business relationship account requests for overpayments payments made by, or requests to supply our products to, a non-contracting party requests to deliver our products to an unusual location or to adopt an unusual shipping route engage in any transaction which they know or suspect involves the proceeds of crime otherwise be knowingly involved directly or indirectly in money laundering activity Ferroglobe team members must also ensure that the Group's activities do not inadvertently contravene money laundering laws.
+2 Minimising the risk of involvement and reporting suspicious activity FERROGLOBE SEEKS TO:

-Ferroglobe personnel must not:

-- engage in any transaction which they know or suspect involves the proceeds of crime - otherwise be knowingly involved directly or indirectly in money laundering activity

-Ferroglobe personnel must also ensure that the Group's activities do not inadvertently contravene money laundering laws.

-Minimising the risk of involvement and reporting suspicious activity

-Ferroglobe seeks to:
+FERROGLOBE TEAM MEMBERS MUST NOT:

-- minimise the risk of inadvertent participation in transactions involving the proceeds of crime - detect and prevent dishonest involvement in money laundering by personnel - support personnel in identifying situations which ought to give rise to a suspicion of money laundering
+minimise the risk of inadvertent participation in transactions involving the proceeds of crime detect and prevent dishonest involvement in money laundering by personnel support personnel in identifying situations which ought to give rise to a suspicion of money laundering

-Group companies must ensure that their customer approval (or 'know your customer') procedures are sufficient to provide comfort, as far as possible, that customers are not involved in any criminal activity or any trade that violates applicable international sanctions.
+Group companies must ensure that their customer approval (or "know your customer") procedures are sufficient to provide comfort, as far as possible, that customers are not involved in any criminal activity or any trade that violates applicable international sanctions.
 You should promptly refer suspicious transaction or activity by any customer or other third party to your supervisor or manager, or the Legal Department.